Ancient Vessels

 Shipping

-HMS St. George ship model
+HMS St. GEORGE ship model

 HMS St. George was named for the patron saint of England.
 In 1801, she was Rear Admiral Horatio Nelson's flagship prior to the Battle of Copenhagen.
 He transferred his flag to HMS Elephant, whose lighter draft enabled him to sail closer inshore for the bombardment of the Danish capital on April 2.